CPA-REG exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 The REG section blueprint is organized by content AREA, content GROUP

 and content TOPIC.
-Each course includes one or more representative TASKS
+Each subject includes one or more representative TASKS

 that a newly licensed CPA may be expected to complete when performing tax